Xelvanta/Heartbeat/README.md

 ### Backend (Flask API)

-The backend of **Heartbeat** is built using **Flask**, a lightweight Python web framework.
-The Flask app provides an API endpoint `/metrics`, which serves the current system metrics in JSON format.
+The backend of **Heartbeat** uses **Flask**, a lightweight Python web framework, to serve the system metrics via an API endpoint `/metrics` in JSON format.

-Key parts of the code:
+Key components:

 - **`get_system_metrics()`**: Gathers CPU, memory, disk, and network data using the `psutil` library.
 - **`log_data()`**: Logs system metrics to a file for historical tracking.